 G2.
 Are individuals able to exercise the right to own property and establish private businesses without undue interference from state or nonstate actors?
 2 / 4

-Citizens have the right to own and establish private businesses, and private industry grown since the end of the crisis in 2011.
+Citizens have the right to own and establish private businesses, and private industry has grown since the end of the crisis in 2011.
 The country has also attracted significant investment.
 However, property and land rights remain weak and poorly regulated, especially in the west, where conflict over land tenure between migrants and those who claim customary land rights remains a significant source of tension.

 G3.
 Do individuals enjoy personal social freedoms, including choice of marriage partner and size of family, protection from domestic violence, and control over appearance?
 1 / 4